drsnyder/beanstalk/README.markdown

     user=> (.watch b "my-tube")
     user=> (def job (.reserve b)) ; id is (:id job), payload is (:payload job)

+This library is also available on [clojars](https://clojars.org/com.github.drsnyder/beanstalk).
+To use, add [com.github.drsnyder/beanstalk "1.0.0-SNAPSHOT"] to your dependencies.

 ## Examples

 Two examples are provided: